 We are working in association with Dr Will Rayment, who studies southern right whales at the Auckland Islands

-Our research programme in Antarctica has been supported by Antarctica New Zealand and been conducted out of Scott Base.
+Our research programme in Antarctica has been supported by Antarctica New Zealand, the Antarctic Science Platform and has been conducted out of Scott Base and remote field sites

 Additionally we are working to understand the role of nutrients that are recycled from higher trophic levels (penguins and seals) in driving productivity within the benthic community under the ice.